Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 VP1

-In the 1980s Yamaha established itself as a leader in the development of digital synthesizers with the groundbreaking DX Series.
+In the 1980s, Yamaha established itself as a leader in the development of digital synthesizers with the groundbreaking DX Series.
 With the arrival of the PCM synth era in the latter half of that decade, we successfully developed the AWM2 tone generator, before moving on to the powerful SY Series.
 Yet all was not smooth sailing for this synth maker.

 Logo: General MIDI

 The collapse of the Japanese economic bubble brought further grief.
 The period from 1991 onward was marked by rapid economic decline in Japan, and sales of relatively expensive electronic instruments suffered greatly.
-Other Japanese manufacturers endured similar hardship and faced these difficult times by streamlining their product range, sharing functionality between multiple models, and reconfiguring their lineups with less expensive products.
+Other Japanese manufacturers endured similar hardships and faced these difficult times by streamlining their product range, sharing functionality between multiple models, and reconfiguring their lineups with less expensive products.

 W5

-Taking their lead from this, other synth makers scaled back the resources committed to the development of hardware and functionality, instead channeling their efforts into the quality and diversity of the waveforms at the heart of their PCM synthesizers.
-That is to say, they strove to compete and differentiate themselves on the basis of digital content, and this produced steady growth in customers.
-In reaction to this trend of the times, Yamaha sought to get back on track via technological innovation.
-At the opposite end of the spectrum from the performance-oriented VL and VP models, we worked to enhance the music production functionality of our workstations.
-And for the more cost-conscious customers, we released our W Series in 1994, followed a year later by the QS300 synthesizer—a model that supported the XG MIDI format.
+In reaction to this trend of the times, Yamaha sought to get back on track via technological innovation, and worked to enhance the music production capabilities of our workstations.
+For the more cost-conscious customers, we released our W Series in 1994, followed a year later by the QS300 synthesizer—a model that supported the XG MIDI format.
 The W Series synths were particularly well suited to high-quality music production with their 8 MB of wave memory (the most available at the time), six independent effect processors, 16-part multitimbrality in all situations, and GM support.
 Unlike the instruments of the SY Series, however, these synths found little favor with pro keyboard players.

 QS300